algolia/tutorials/front-end-javascript/Getting Started with Algolia Real Time Search.md

 ![Algolia Index](/images/Algolia_index.png)

-Aloglia provides a very nice interface here that allows you to explore and search your newly created index.
+Algolia provides a very nice interface here that allows you to explore and search your newly created index.
 In the section titled "Explore your index", you can enter search terms and see your results instantly below.
 Here is what it looks like when searching for the name "Kevin".

 ![Algolia Index Explore](/images/Algolia_explore.png)